 Some of the best heavy equipment auction companies include Team Auctions, Weaver Auctions, Michener Allen, Municibid and Ritchie Bros.

 However, don’t bid at an auction without doing the proper research first.
-Here are tips for heavy equipment buyers at auctions.

 First, you need to find a heavy equipment auction scheduled to take place in the near future.
 Start with searching auctions that are close to you, since it will cost less to ship the equipment to you.
 Get a free instant quote for your load, here.

 You also need to make sure that the timing of the auction is compatible with your preferred equipment acquisition timeline.
 Heavy equipment auctions from a single auction company take place months apart.
+If you need equipment in a relatively short timeline, some auction companies won’t be an option.
+For the shortest auction sale turnaround, consider digital auctions.

 Digital auctions can function in the same manner as physical auctions but in a digital space; an item gets posted at an online auction for weeks, so people can peruse and research them.
 Bids are collected live on a scheduled date, so you must be present (online) at that specific time to bid on that machine.
+Other digital auctions use less traditional sales methods, such as posting a machine for short time, such as a two-week period.
+Bids are collected during the entire period the equipment is posted and the sale goes to the highest bidder at the end of the period.
+Once you have found an auction, look up or ask for the auction company’s equipment list / catalogue.
+Weeks ahead of a physical auction, auction companies publish a list or catalogue of equipment that will go up for auction.
+Read the list / catalogue to find heavy equipment of interest to you.

 Have a machine head

-Once you’ve identified heavy equipment of interest to you, research as much about them.
+When we talk about machine head we mean once you’ve identified heavy equipment of interest to you, research as much about them.
 You want to learn as much as possible about that specific machine, as well as that model machine and its manufacturer.

 Finding out machine-specific information is often more important than finding out general model and manufacturer information but is often more difficult to do when purchasing equipment at an auction.